Service Units

 Pass-Through.
 When a donor designates a charitable gift to a specific service unit or troop, this gift is considered a pass-through, as it “passes through” the council’s administrative offices and then is directly awarded to the service unit or troop.
 Monetary donations of $250 or more must be received by the council to comply with IRS […]

-Service Unit Finance Report Form
+Troop Finance Reports Service Unit Finance Reports